hybrid-publishing-lab/hybrid-publishing-research/README.md

     cp -r dist/docs/_template dist/docs/mynewdoc

+Remember only one html document is allowed per folder.
+All other assets should be placed in sub folders of assets.
 Once you have written your new document (or edited an old one), then start a validation round to check if your new added content is valid.
 Type:

     grunt index